 A psychology of self animates the Pumsy “self-esteem” curriculum for young children.
 For example, in one exercise, after the teacher guides her students into a meditative state in which they paint “mind-pictures” and dialogue with imaginary friends, the children conclude the session by chanting repeatedly in unison, “I am me, and I am enough.”
 After another exercise, the children recite, “I can choose how I feel.”

 New Age ideas are not confined to the classroom.
 Cosmic consciousness is a recurring theme throughout popular culture, in film and on TV.
 Many directors and producers are open about their goal of influencing the next generation with a New Age focus.
-Irvin Kershner, Director of the popular Star Wars episode, The Empire Strikes Back, stated bluntly, “I wanna introduce some Zen here because I don’t want the kids to walk away just feeling that everything is shoot-em-up, but that there’s also a little something to think about here in terms of yourself and your surroundings.”
+Irvin Kershner, director of The Empire Strikes Back, stated bluntly, “I wanna introduce some Zen here because I don’t want the kids to walk away just feeling that everything is shoot-em-up, but that there’s also a little something to think about here in terms of yourself and your surroundings.”
+6

 A little something to think about, indeed!
 Throughout the Star Wars saga, Yoda is depicted as the consummate “Zen Master” teaching Luke Skywalker the finer points of utilizing the “Force”, which Yoda defines as impersonal energy that permeates and animates all things.
 In this way, the message of cosmic consciousness is absorbed by way of entertainment.
 Other films pushing New Age ideas are Mulan, Brother Bear, What Dreams May Come, The Dark Crystal, The Pet Psychic, Pocahontas, Sixth Sense, and Bulletproof Monk, to name a few.